Hyperinflation in Zimbabwe: Historical context

 Crucial to both components is discipline over the creation of additional money.
 However, the Mugabe government was printing money to finance military involvement in the Democratic Republic of the Congo and, in 2000, in the Second Congo War, including higher salaries for army and government officials.
 Zimbabwe was under-reporting its war spending to the International Monetary Fund by $22 million a month.

 Another motive for excessive money creation has been self-dealing.
 Transparency International ranks Zimbabwe's government 157th of 177 in terms of institutionalised corruption.
 The resulting lack of confidence in government undermines confidence in the future and faith in the currency.

 Economic missteps by government can create shortages and occupy people with workarounds rather than productivity.
 Though this harms the economy, it does not necessarily undermine the value of the currency, but may harm confidence in the future.
 Widespread poverty and violence, including government violence to stifle political opposition, also undermines confidence in the future.
 Land reform lowered agricultural output, especially in tobacco, which accounted for one-third of Zimbabwe's foreign-exchange earnings.
 Manufacturing and mining also declined.
 An objective reason was, again, that farms were put in the hands of inexperienced people; and subjectively, that the move undermined the security of property.

 Government instability and civic unrest were evident in other areas.
 Zimbabwean troops, trained by North Korean soldiers, conducted a massacre in the 1980s in the southern provinces of Matabeleland and Midlands, though Mugabe's government cites guerrilla attacks on civilian and state targets.
-Conflicts between the ethnic minority Ndebele people and Mugabe's majority Shona people have led to many clashes.
+Conflicts between the Ndebele people and Mugabe's government have led to many clashes.
 There was also unrest between black people and white people, in which the land reform was a factor.
 One aspect of this reform sought to discriminate against white people specifically and many were forced by the regime to sign over their businesses to the black majority.

 The Reserve Bank of Zimbabwe responded to the dwindling value of the dollar by repeatedly arranging the printing of further banknotes, often at great expense from overseas suppliers.
 On 1 March 2008, it was reported that documents obtained by The Sunday Times showed that the Munich company Giesecke & Devrient (G&D) was receiving more than €500,000 (£381,562) a week for delivering bank notes equivalent to Z$170 trillion a week.
 By late 2008, inflation had risen so high that ATMs for one major bank gave a "data overflow error" and stopped customers' attempt to withdraw money with so many zeros.

 Self-perpetuation

-In Zimbabwe, neither the issuance of banknotes of higher denominations nor proclamation of new currency regimes led holders of the currency to expect that the new money would be more stable than the old.
+Also In Zimbabwe, neither the issuance of banknotes of higher denominations nor proclamation of new currency regimes led holders of the currency to expect that the new money would be more stable than the old.
 Remedies announced by the government never included a believable basis for monetary stability.
 Thus, one reason the currency continued to lose value, causing hyperinflation, is that so many people expected it to.